Hochschild cohomology of torus-equivariant D-modules: Base change and compactification

-where $j$ is an open embedding and $\bar f$ is proper. \end{Def}
+where $j$ is an open embedding and $\bar f$ is proper. \end{definition}

-\begin{Ex} A famous example of such a relative compactification is Drinfeld's compactification of the morphism $\Bun_B \to \Bun_G$, where $\Bun_G$ is the stack of $G$-bundles on a curve $C$ with $G$ reductive and $B$ is a Borel subgroup of $G$ \cite{BravermanGaitsgory:2002:GeometricEisensteinSeries}. \end{Ex}
+A famous example of such a relative compactification is Drinfeld's compactification of the morphism $\Bun_B \to \Bun_G$, where $\Bun_G$ is the stack of $G$-bundles on a curve $C$ with $G$ reductive and $B$ is a Borel subgroup of $G$ \cite{BravermanGaitsgory:2002:GeometricEisensteinSeries}.